 HRSA Ryan White HIV/AIDS Program and National Black HIV/AIDS Awareness Day

-The RWHAP Annual Client-Level Data Report, 2017 also provides insights into RWHAP client HIV health outcomes by gender and other client characteristics.
+The RWHAP Annual Client-Level Data Report, 2018 also presents RWHAP viral suppression by gender and race/ethnicity.

-- The percentage of Black/African American men who achieved viral suppression was lower (81.9%) than the average of 86.3% for all male RWHAP clients.
+- The rate of African American women who achieved viral suppression was lower (85.7%) than the overall average of 86.8% for all female RWHAP clients.
+(Table 11b)

 In recognition of National Black HIV/AIDS Awareness Day on February 7, below is a recap of RWHAP Technical Assistance (TA), training, and other activities--from models of care to special initiatives.

 Improving Care for African Americans and Other Populations

 HRSA has funded multiple technical assistance (TA) and training initiatives to improve services for African Americans and other minority populations.
 Initiatives are listed under these topics: Health Coverage (ACE TA Center); HIV Care Innovations (e.g., improved treatment for people of color co-infected with HIV and hepatitis C, use of community health workers), and a Clinical Quality Management initiative to reduce disparities (end+disparities ECHO Collaborative).

 The RWHAP Special Projects of National Significance (SPNS) program is part of the success with RWHAP client outcomes in its decades-long investigation of innovative models of HIV/AIDS care, including those focused on minority and underserved populations.

 The Integrating HIV Innovative Practices (IHIP) Project packages tools derived from multiple SPNS initiatives, including the Enhancing Access for Women of Color Initiative, which has synthesized lessons learned in intervention guides and a fact sheet.